quantiacs/documentation/en/source/user_guide/passFilters.md

 * [A Strategy Using Technical Analysis Indicators](https://github.com/quantiacs/strategy-predict-NASDAQ100-use-atr-lwma/blob/master/strategy.ipynb)
 * [Getting a List of the Top 3 Assets Ranked by Sharpe Ratio in Q20 Quick Start](https://github.com/quantiacs/strategy-predict-NASDAQ)

-2. Difference in In-Sample Sharpe Ratio in Jupyter or JupyterLab Compared to the Contest Page
+**2) Difference in In-Sample Sharpe Ratio in Jupyter or JupyterLab Compared to the Contest Page**

 Be mindful of **forward-looking bias**.
 If you notice that the notebook delivers a Sharpe ratio larger than 1, but the backtester doesn't, then you are most likely incorporating future data, for instance, by calculating a global mean.